 - As long as you don’t fall behind too much in the early game, this matchup is very good.
 You often get to OTK them before they have time to burn you down and they usually have no counter to your combo.

 - They can develop a lot of pressure very quickly.
 However, as long as you hit a good curve too you should be able to keep your health high enough and the board close to even as your units trade very well into theirs.

 - On turn 4, look to have 3 mana open for Get Excited! as long as they can play Poppy.
 They have no protection spells, and if you can remove Poppy before she gets a single attack it will feel bad for them.

 - Conchologist‘s spell is often their best out once you are entering your combo, as they can find a wide variety of spells that could mess you up.
 If you have the luxury to do so, you can try to play around as many spells as possible among Guile, Ravenous Flock / Noxian Guillotine / Scorched Earth, Roar of the Slayer, Stress Defense, and Whirling Death.

-- Another way they can prevent your combo is with 2 Noxian Fervor, which even kills Vi if you don’t have Survival Skill.
-However, unless they are very far ahead on the board this line often won’t win them the game because of how much tempo it costs.
+- Another way they can prevent your combo is with 2 Noxian Fervor, which even kills Vi if you don’t have Survival Skills.
+However, unless they are very far ahead on the board this line often won’t win them the game because of how much tempo and resources it will cost them.

 Mulligan for: Riven, Vi, Blade Squire.
 Keep Zaunite Urchin if you have Lost Soul or Fallen Rider.

-- TF’s Gold Card is their single counter play against your combo.
-Fortunately, it is quite easy to play around it by open attacking, then Midnight Raid will allow your big evasive unit to attack again even if stunned.
+- TF’s Gold Card is their single counter play against your combo once you have Survival Skills in hand.
+Fortunately, it is quite easy to play around it by open attacking, then Midnight Raid will allow your big evasive unit to attack again even if it’s stunned.